HyperArc - How Many Targets are Possible?

 As described in the previous article on HyperArc, the desired dose distribution in each lesion has the prescription dose at the PTVs outer border, and increases towards center.
 In our department, the innermost structure, the GTV, should get the Center Dose.
 The dose distribution inside the GTV should be homogeneous, which means that all voxels inside the GTV should receive the same dose1.
 A typical Dose Prescription would be: all lesions should receive 6 Gy at the border and 7.5 Gy in the center in five fractions, which means that the Total Prescribed Dose is 30 Gy, and center dose is 37.5 Gy.

-Since PTV/CTV/GTV are overlapping, we segment them by forming non-overlapping shells.
-This was also described here.
-Each shell is a separate Target during VMAT Optimization.
+Next step is to convert Lesions into Targets.
+According to Varian, the Photon Optimizer (PO) of Eclipse works best with non-overlapping structures.
+Since PTV/CTV/GTV still are overlapping, we segment them by forming non-overlapping, onion-like shells.
+In VMAT Optimization, each shell will be a separate Target.
 If we use the PTV-CTV shell, the CTV-GTV shell and the GTV as Targets, we get three Targets per Lesion2.
 The title of the previous article is therefore somewhat click-bait, because it spoke of "45 targets", which could be falsely interpreted as "45 lesions".

-We start by describing the start conditions in the clinical (treated) plan:
+We start by describing the start conditions in the clinical (treated) plan.

 Start Conditions